 How is the rate calculated on each change date?

-The new rate on an ARM is set by adding two factors: the margin (a number of percentage points that’s set in the loan agreement) and the benchmark index rate (the benchmark index is chosen by your lender and changes based on market conditions).
-The rate can’t increase by an amount greater than the adjustment cap and can’t go over the lifetime cap.
+The new rate on an ARM is set by adding two factors: the margin, which is the number of percentage points that’s set in the loan agreement, and the benchmark index rate, which is the benchmark index that’s chosen by your lender and changes based on market conditions.
+The rate can’t increase by an amount that’s greater than the adjustment cap, and it can’t go over the lifetime cap.

 Can I convert my ARM to a fixed-rate mortgage?

-You can change from an ARM to a fixed-rate mortgage by refinancing your home loan.
+You can convert an ARM to a fixed-rate mortgage by refinancing your home loan.
 This is a common strategy among homeowners when interest rates are low.

 What is the start rate on an ARM?